eminalemdar/aws-controllers-for-kubernetes/README.md

 - Install function downloads the required Helm Chart from the official AWS Registry installs it to the Kubernetes cluster.

 - Permissions function creates OIDC identity provider for the Kubernetes cluster and creates IAM Roles for for Service Accounts of the Service Controllers.

+> The Terraform script in this repository configures IRSA when launching EKS Cluster.
+> If you have used this Terraform script when installing your Kubernetes Cluster,
+> You can comment out the sections in the script for skipping that part.